oasis-open-projects/documentation/guides/planning-and-facilitating-meetings.md

 - [ ] Action items are reviewed

 ## After the meeting:
-- [ ] Meeting minutes are published in GH repo and mailing list is informed
+- [ ] Draft of meeting minutes are published in GH repo and mailing list is informed
 - [ ] Action items are clearly communicated and have delivery dates

 # Useful links:
 * [Remote meeting guide from Gitlab](https://about.gitlab.com/company/culture/all-remote/meetings/#how-do-you-do-all-remote-meetings-right)